 Remembering Ricky Lawson

-Even if you're not familiar with him personally, you undoubtedly know the names he's performed with...
+Even if you're not familiar with Ricky Lawson, you undoubtedly know the names he's performed with...
 Phil Collins, Michael Jackson, Whitney Houston, Steely Dan, Stevie Wonder, Al Jarreau, George Benson, Bette Midler, Quincy Jones and many more.
 He passed away on December 23, 2013 at the age of 59.

 Although he was best known for drumming, Ricky was a Grammy Award winning composer and one of the most respected songwriters, producers and arrangers in the industry.